We make a living by what we get, but we make a life by what we give - Winston Churchill

 According to research, the average salary in the charity sector is £27,000 but it's worth remembering that the sector employs over 827,000 people in total in the UK.

 If you're lucky enough to get a place on Cancer Research's Graduate Scheme, you'll earn a starting salary of £24,000 plus benefits.
 You can apply for one of five different business streams: Fundraising and Marketing; Policy, Information and Communications; IT; Science and Corporate.

 Cancer Research has a commercial strength that's equivalent to a FTSE 350 company - and so they're positioned to pay competitively for the best people that will help to drive the charity forward.

 There are about 166,000 charities in the UK, employing 827,000 paid workers.
 About 1 in 50 people in employment in the UK work in charities.

 The Wellcome Trust has a fairly new graduate development programme.
 If you successfully secure a place on this you will receive a salary of £25,000 each year for the duration of their two-year programme.

 Charityworks is the network of charities, such as The Children's Society, St. Mungo's and The Children's Trust and they run a management training scheme for graduates.
-The programme runs for a year and graduates will be paid £15,000.
-Like Cancer Research, you'll receive the same salary regardless of the area you apply to whether corporate, operational or portfolio.
+The programme runs for a year and graduates will be paid £18,800 (UK wide) and £21,600 (London-based).

 Entering the sector directly